mgravell/pigrostat/README.md

 (note that some more advanced displays are available at reasonable prices with buttons built-in; this might be worth exploring)

+In theory multiple SHT30 sensors could be used to monitor multiple environments:

+- multiple sensors can *theoretically* be used on a single pair of GPIO pins by configuring the address of each, but this requires hardware shorting, and isn't supported by all sensors
+- we can use separate sets of GPIO pins for independent I2C buses
+- we can use an [I2C Multiplexer](https://thepihut.com/products/adafruit-tca9548a-i2c-multiplexer) to indepndently access multiple I2C devices
+  *with the same address* on a single bus

+I'll keep this option up my sleeve, but it doesn't seem useful unless I'm using [a lot more relays](https://thepihut.com/products/industrial-8-channel-relay-module-for-raspberry-pi-pico), and the length of the wire on most sensors makes it impractical (and prone to cable hell).
+Given the price of the components, in all honesty if I wanted that I'd probably just go with multiple entire Pico+sensor+relay setups.

 Finally, we will want to enclose the device - even if we limit ourselves to low DC voltages, we don't want random debris falling on either the relays or the Pico pins.
 Since I don't have a 3D printer, I'm looking at [things like this](https://www.switchelectronics.co.uk/pages/search-results-page?q=enclosure), but I need to see the final size before I order anything.